-Check the Nova430i package to ensure it contains the primary components in the packout (Figure 2-1).
-In addition to industry-standard tools, you need the materials described in Table 2-1 and the tools described in Table 2-2 during the installation.
+Check the Nova436Q package to ensure it contains the primary components in the packout (Figure 2-1).
+In addition to industry-standard tools, you need the materials described in Table 2-1 and the tools shown in Table 2-2.